przemek83/cpputils/README.md

 + configure everything automatically,
 + compile and create binaries.

 As a result of compilation, library binary and binary with examples should be created.
-Library can be used as shared or static one.
+Library can be used as a shared or static one.
 For shared library use on Windows, define `CPPUTILS_SHARED_LIB`.
 Check `include/cpputils/dll.h` for more details.

 ## Used tools
 | Tool |  Windows | Ubuntu |